 Once people settle on the material for their front door, the next biggest decision is, “with or without a window in your door?”
 OR “how about some small pieces of glass in your window so light comes in, but nobody can see in.”
 There are literally millions of designs and configurations, and plenty of choices for you.

 1. Wood front door: the most expensive by far.

 2. Fiberglass insulated front door.
 Moderate cost.
 Looks just like wood door.

 3. Steel insulated front door.
 Least expensive.
 It looks just like a wood door, too.

 Fiberglass and steel doors will open and close properly all the time, while an all-wood door swells in summer or become warped.
 When either happens, your door is tough to close.
 Fiberglass or steel doors often also have adjustable sills in the bottom of the door, which can be tweaked as needed for in-home comfort.

 Both fiberglass or steel doors can be made to specs.
-Front doors are often 36” wide by 80” high, while side doors are 32×80”.
+Front doors are often 36” wide by 80” high, while side doors are 32x80”.

 PS: What about doorknobs, deadbolts and door hinges?
 Those are all “door hardware” and purchased separately.
 You’ve got plenty of choices there, too.

-Upcoming blog: Siding!
+Next blog: Siding!
 We’ll walk out your front door a few steps, turn around and look at your siding!
-What works, what the best values and hot trends are in siding, all in a future Keith’s Korner Blog, coming soon.
+What works, what the best values and hot trends are in siding, all in Keith’s Korner Blog next week.